 The Best Camping Coolers

-We really like the rugged wheels on this cooler and they should provide great assistance when you are trying to cross rugged terrain.
+We really like the rugged wheels on the Igloo All-Terrain Cooler and they should provide great assistance when you are trying to cross rugged terrain.
 The multiple carrying options are also a welcome feature, which makes this cooler a viable option for carrying by a single person or two people.
 All of this comes in a reasonably priced package.
 However, we do wish the cooling life was a bit longer (around 4 days max) and that inclusion of higher-quality screws and hinges would be a welcome change as well.

-Engel has made a name for itself by being the outdoorsman’s choice for coolers, and this product is no exception.
+Engel has made a name for itself by being the outdoorsman’s choice for coolers, and their popular Engel High-Performance Cooler is no exception.
 It comes with extremely thick 2” polyurethane that is rotomolded into the visually pleasing product that they sell.
 We also appreciate the rope handles which helps in making carrying this beast much easier, be it you or a group of people.
 The only weak point is that the lid doesn’t seal as well as others so be sure to keep an eye out for this when opening and closing it.
 However, it is still good for up to 10 days of ice life.

 Easily the most popular and recognizable brand, Yeti has become the household name for premium coolers.
-The performance is on-par with many of these other brands, and this is thanks to the many patented features on Yetis including their unique lid latches and drain system.
+The Yeti Tundra Series Cooler’s performance is on par with many of these other brands, and this is thanks to the many patented features on Yetis including their unique lid latches and drain system.
 However, we don’t see quite as long of ice life, with the max being around a week.
-So depending on how long your plan on being out this might not be quite enough.
+So depending on how long you plan on being out this might not be quite enough.
 Also, you will pay an even larger premium for the Yeti name if you decide to go this route.